-The U. T. Austin Dell Medical School is uniquely positioned to reach the Austin metropolitan statistical area and Central Texas community with its resources and clinical partnerships.
-The School's doctoral program in medicine would not unnecessarily duplicate similar programs in Texas as none of the nine medical schools are based in the Austin metropolitan statistical area and only one school, Texas A&M University, has a presence in the Central Texas Higher Education Region (Region 7).
+The U. T. Austin Dell Medical School is uniquely positioned to reach the Austin MSA and Central Texas community with its resources and clinical partnerships.
+The School's doctoral program in medicine would not unnecessarily duplicate similar programs in Texas as none of the nine medical schools are based in the Austin MSA and only one school, Texas A&M University, has a presence in the Central Texas Higher Education Region (Region 7).